jp2321/dl4cv_dev/slides/chapter4_03_some_tricks_with_neural_networks.md

 Source: Becker (2018)

 Note: There is a debate going on if pooling should be replaced by strides.
-Many networks are using pooling - this more the "historic way".
+Many networks are using pooling - this is more the "historic way".
 New network architecture (we will discuss them next week) are replacing these with strides